Key takeaways

 The Most Common Plumbing Violations That Appear at Closing

-DOB Plumbing Violations (Class 1 and Class 2)
+DOB Plumbing Violations and OATH Summonses

 Common triggers: unpermitted bathroom additions, illegal basement kitchens or bathrooms, unpermitted gas line work, failed permit sign-offs where a permit was pulled but work was never inspected and signed off.